AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/dropbox-modules.md

 keywords: connector
 navigation-topic: apps-and-their-modules
 title: Dropbox modules
-description: In an Adobe Workfront Fusion scenario, you can automate workflows that use Dropbox, as well as connect it to multiple third-party applications and services.This allows you to automate activities such as monitoring, searching, retrieving, listing, creating, and editing files and folders in your Dropbox.
+description: In an [!DNL Adobe Workfront Fusion] scenario, you can automate workflows that use Dropbox, as well as connect it to multiple third-party applications and services.This allows you to automate activities such as monitoring, searching, retrieving, listing, creating, and editing files and folders in your Dropbox.
 author: Becky
 feature: Workfront Fusion, Digital Content and Documents
 exl-id: a35631d7-40ac-4e7f-9a37-ad3879c0b6a2
 ---
 # Dropbox modules

-In an Adobe Workfront Fusion scenario, you can automate workflows that use Dropbox, as well as connect it to multiple third-party applications and services.This allows you to automate activities such as monitoring, searching, retrieving, listing, creating, and editing files and folders in your Dropbox.
+In an [!DNL Adobe Workfront Fusion] scenario, you can automate workflows that use Dropbox, as well as connect it to multiple third-party applications and services.This allows you to automate activities such as monitoring, searching, retrieving, listing, creating, and editing files and folders in your Dropbox.

 If you need instructions on creating a scenario, see [Create a scenario in Adobe Workfront Fusion](../../workfront-fusion/scenarios/create-a-scenario.md).